Caochris/SCOTIA/README.md

   -min_cluster_size: the minimum number of cells in the clusters identified by DBSCAN, default: 10.

-  -eps_l: the list of maximum distance between neighboring cells within each cluster, default searching range from 15 to 150 with step size of 5.
+  -eps_range: the list of maximum distance between neighboring cells within each cluster, default searching range from 10 to 150 with step size of 5

 - Returns:
 1) idx_l: list of cell clusters.
 Using `pd.DataFrame({'cluster':range(len(idx_l)),'cell_idx':idx_l})`